JohnTocher/advent-of-code-2022/Puzzle_04/puzzle_04_notes.md

 ## Part 2

 The second part doesn't require any more complicated data processing to get the answers.
-We prodice the same sets of lists, only this time I've done it using a list comprehension
+We produce the same sets of lists, only this time I've done it using a list comprehension
 rather than explicitly assigning members of the list.
 If you haven't seen this before or
-has a play with list comprehensions, don't stress, we'll look at them elsewhere.
+had a play with list comprehensions, don't stress, we'll look at them elsewhere.

 To get the solution this time, we simply have to check if either bound (lower or upper)
 from one pair is "inside" the other.